University of Central Florida: Athletics

-The University of Central Florida features a large variety of intercollegiate athletics teams, known as the "UCF Knights", which compete in Division I of the National Collegiate Athletic Association (NCAA), and the American Athletic Conference (The American).
+The University of Central Florida features a large variety of intercollegiate athletics teams, known as the "UCF Knights", which compete in Division I of the National Collegiate Athletic Association (NCAA), and the Big 12 Conference (except for the men's soccer team which competes in the Sun Belt Conference).

 UCF fields 15 varsity teams, 6 men, and 9 women.
 Men's sports include baseball, basketball, football, golf, soccer, and tennis.
 Women's sports include basketball, cross country, golf, rowing, soccer, softball, tennis, track and field, and volleyball.

 The Knights varsity teams have won numerous conference titles, and two national titles.
-UCF, as members of Conference USA (C-USA) between 2005 and 2013, were conference champions in football in 2007 and 2010, and women's basketball in 2009 and 2010.
+UCF, as members of Conference USA (CUSA) between 2005 and 2013, were conference champions in football in 2007 and 2010, and women's basketball in 2009 and 2010.
 The women's volleyball team won the AIAW Small College Division national championship in 1978 (at the time the women's sports equivalent of NCAA Division II; the NCAA did not sanction women's sports until the 1980s), and the men's basketball team reached the Division II Elite Eight the same year.
 The Knights only other national championship was in 2017, when they were named national champions in football by the Colley Matrix.
-While they did not play in that season's College Football Playoff, they finished the 2017 season unbeaten.
-The Colley Matrix was the only NCAA-recognized selector to name UCF the national champions.
+While they did not play in that season's College Football Playoff, they finished the 2017 season unbeaten; all other selectors named Alabama as the 2017 national champion.
+The Colley Matrix was the only one out of over 40 NCAA-recognized selectors to name UCF the national champions.
+As none of these national titles were awarded by the NCAA, this makes UCF one of only three schools in a power conference to never win an NCAA title.

 The UCF cheerleading team, which is a club sport, has also captured national titles.
-They have won three at the College Cheerleading and Dance Team Nationals, in 2003, 2007 and 2020.
+They have won three at the College Cheerleading and Dance Team Nationals, in 2003, 2007, 2020 and 2024.
 As the reigning national champions, the cheerleading team was followed by WE tv's cheerleading show, Cheerleader U in 2008.